Rolando Vargas

 Rolando Vargas is the head tennis coach for the Troy Trojans men's tennis team.
 He was previously the head coach of the Radford Highlanders men's tennis team in 2018, as well as the head coach for the AUM Warhawks men's and women's tennis teams from 2010 to 2017.
 He holds the record for most wins in women’s tennis history at Auburn University at Montgomery, including four National Championships.
 Additionally, both of his men’s and women’s teams were undefeated for six consecutive years in every conference tournament in which they competed.
 He was inducted into the Hall of Fame on March 23, 2024.

 Vargas is a graduate of Troy University and a former player for the Trojans.
 He played professionally after graduating from college, achieving a career-high ATP ranking of 839.

+Rolando led Troy to a historic 2026 season.
+The Trojans reached their first Sunbelt Conference Championship match appearance since their 2015 title run.
+They finished with Sunbelt's best record and winning percentage, 24-5 (.828), making it back-to-back 20-plus win seasons as well as having a 17-match winning streak and 14-0 home record.
+The Trojans finished 8th in the ITA Southern Region for a 7th consecutive year, earning a ranking.
+Moreover, the duo of Yeray Andres Pastor and Luciano Alcocer was ranked throughout the year as high as 41st, finishing 77th in the last national rankings.

+The 2025 season saw Rolando lead the Trojans back to the semifinals of the Sun Belt Championship after defeating No. 5 Louisiana 4–3 in the quarterfinals.
+He coached the Trojans to a 20–8, 4–3 SBC with nine sweeps becoming the only team in the Conference to reach the 20- win landmark.
+This is the fourth time in his tenure to have the most SBC wins (2024, 2023, 2021).
+It is his second 20-win season at Troy and marked the sixth time in his seven seasons with 16 or more wins (11 wins in his second year due to COVID’s cut short year).
+He also coached the Sun Belt Freshman of the Year in Hiiro Sakamoto.

+Troy finished ranked 7 in the ITA Southern region, Vargas' career best, as well as finishing in these rankings for the sixth consecutive year (there were no regional rankings during the COVID year).
+The Trojans also received the Southern Region ITA Community Service Award.

 In 2024, Vargas led Troy back into the nation rankings on several occasions during the spring of 2024, as the Trojans peaked at No. 62 and Mario Martinez Serrano was ranked No. 71 in singles at his high point during the year.
-The Trojans posted 19 wins, the second most during Vargas' tenure at Troy, and marked the fifth time in his six seasons with 16 or more wins (11 wins in his second year due to COVID’s cut short year).
+The Trojans posted 19 wins, the third most during Vargas' tenure at Troy.